clark800/lambda-zero/README.md

 # Introduction

-Lambda Zero is a minimalist pure lazy functional programming language with:
+Lambda Zero is a minimalist pure lazy functional programming language bootstrapped from about 2500 lines of C. It can be thought of as pythonic haskell with no IO.
+Here "no IO" means that the main function maps strings to strings, so there is no concept of IO *within the language*, but the interpreter maps the input and output of main to stdin and stdout.
+Due to laziness, it's possible to build interactive GUI applications using an adapter (see the Conway's Game of Life sample in the repo).

+Features include:
 * All the standard Lambda Calculus features (first class functions, closures, currying, recursion, nested function definitions, ...)
 * Lazy evaluation (infinite data structures, increased modularity, ...)